 - The on-farm, public field days were immediately successful and have been a widely appreciated part of SOSGA’s programming.
-So far 13 events have been successfully convened, with attendance ranging from 10 to 50+ with an average of about 20 attendees per event.
+The full 18 events were successfully convened, with attendance ranging from 10 to 50+ with an average of about 20 attendees per event.
 In 2018, the final five events were as followed, with attendees in parentheses: Seed Winnowing Demo (22), Garlic Tour (22), Seed Cleaning Demo & Tour (19), Bioregional Seed Operation Tour (18), Medicinal Herb Seed Production tour (43).

 - All cash payments have been promptly mailed to host farmers after event completion.
-They’ve appreciated that.
+Our farmers have appreciated that.

-- Powell and SOSGA board members have convened regularly for the purpose of charting out the coming months of SOSGA Seed Network events.
+- Powell and SOSGA board members convened regularly for the purpose of charting out the SOSGA Seed Network events.

-- A different farmer has hosted each field day so far, so the events are helping spread attention around the valley and are motivating seed farmer visits to other farmers’ fields.
+- A different farmer hosted each field day, so the events helped spread attention around the valley and they motivated seed farmer visits to other farmers’ operations and fields.

-- Powell’s management has given this program everything it needs.
-She does a fantastic job planning the program and making it go.
-Examples are her skillful program development, effective public outreach, and practiced event facilitation.
+- Powell’s management gave this program everything it needed.
+She did a fantastic job planning the program and making it go.
+Examples were her skillful program development, effective public outreach, and practiced event facilitation.

 2) Don Tipping will mentor three beginning seed growers during the 2015 and 2016 growing seasons.
 He will visit each grower two times per season, offering practical advice and feedback to mentees (May 2015 – November 2016)

 - We designed and launched a new mentorship program in 2016, a development which we communicated to SARE along the way.
-We have received very positive feedback from program participants about the mentorship interaction “format” and about the budget as re-designed with this in it.
+We received very positive feedback from program participants about the mentorship interaction “format” and about the budget as re-designed, with this in it.

-- In year 2016 we were able to support 4 one-to-one relationships in our valley between new seed producers and veteran mentor producers, and in 2017 we had facilitated another 3 relationships.
-The mentors found it worth their time as well as gratifying, and mentees all bonded through the program, too.
+- In year 2016 we were able to support 4 one-to-one relationships in our valley between new seed producers and veteran mentor producers, and in 2017 we facilitated another 3 relationships.
+The mentors found it worth their time, as well as gratifying, and mentees all bonded through the program, too.
 So we social capital and the growth of support networks as an additional yield of the program.

 (3) Chris Hardy will plan and host two spring regional seed exchange events (April 2016 and April 2017).
 He will coordinate and moderate a public Rogue Valley seed farmer panel on the history of open-pollinated plant breeding and seed production in the Rogue Valley.
 Hardy will promote the seed exchange and panel to the public and farmers through six Facebook groups, with event page and follow-up materials reaching 50,000-200,000 online readers

 - Hardy managed the agreements with the hosting venue (the Ashland Armory) and led the way through all event and attendee logistics.
 The spring 2016 seed exchange was publicized to gardeners, farmers, and local seed supporters the Rogue year.
 It took place Thursday March 31 2016, from 3-730 pm, and over 50 people attended.
 We expect to continue this event and function in the future, and predict an ongoing upward trend in attendance in the coming years.
-We see this as a sign of our seed messaging reaches broader audiences in our region, and interest in small farm seeds continues to grow.
+We see this as a sign of our seed messaging reaching broader audiences in our region, and of the interest in small farm seeds work continuing to grow.

 - The event built camaraderie among our grower members.
-SOSGA members attended to host exhibition tables of their seeds and any related causes or companies they represent (their personal seed companies, movements like the Open Source Seed Initiative).
-SOSGA also had its own table, as staffed by a rotation of young SOSGA grower members.
+SOSGA members attended to host exhibition tables of their seeds and any related causes or companies they represent (their personal seed companies, non-profit organizations like the Open Source Seed Initiative, etc.).
+SOSGA had its own table, staffed by a rotation of the younger SOSGA grower members.
 SOSGA also oversaw various seeds related demos, from seed cleaning to fun educational kids activities.

 (4) Eric George will upgrade crop pollen mapping system to open source GIS platform (free), to enhance SOSGA’s pinning map quality and enable the measurement of isolation distances and new spatial quantitative data analyses (April – June 2015)

-- George and Andrew Schwarz have split efforts and pay on the pollen mapping system to transition the map use interface from a multi-file BatchGeo map set to a single plane interface, in user friendly Google Maps platform.
+- George and Andrew Schwarz split efforts and pay on the pollen mapping system to successfully transition the map user interface from a multi-file BatchGeo map set to a single-plane interface, choosing the user-friendly Google Maps platform.
 SOSGA is continuing to gather and maintain Southern Oregon regional seed geospatial information as the leading seed institution in the area; and this is a regional function that all members agree SOSGA should and will retain into the future.

 - We mapped locations and created detailed metadata for all existing SOSGA paid-member growers; locations of other known or possible seed production sites in our valleys; and locations of major produce farms that merit attention from the point of view of pollen contamination potential… e.g. any winter and summer squash production on produce farms, un-mowed acreage of bolting brassica produce crops, un-mowed rows of bolting Beta vulgaris produce crops